kaascevich/Brainflip/Docs/Bugs.md

 # 🐞 Known Bugs

 - [ ] Program menu refreshes like mad when running a program
+- [ ] Trim and Clear All are enabled with locked files
 - [ ] Turning on toolbar button shapes turns the run button blue (????)

 ## Squashed